 Smith’s exploits attracted an invite to help establish a colony in America.
 Typically, he was arrested for mutiny on the way there, barely avoided hanging, and was running the entire colony within a year.
 After not romancing Pocahontas, he returned to England to recover from a gunpowder accident that probably blew his genitals off.
 For years, historians assumed his memoirs were total fiction, but recent work actually corroborates some details.
 As historian Philip Barbour put it, “let it only be said that nothing John Smith wrote has yet been found to be a lie.”

-7Mustapha Cons His Way To Freedom
+7Mustapha Cons His Way to Freedom

 Of course, escaping from slavery was easier said than done, particularly for slaves who lived in the American South, miles from safety in the North.
 Field slaves often had little in the way of cash to sustain them through an escape like the one pictured, not to mention the bands of bounty hunters that would surely be hot on their heels.
 Henry “Box” Brown solved the problem by mailing himself to safety, but perhaps the most satisfying escape was made by a slave known only as Mustapha, who teamed up with a white hunchback named Arthur Howe and conned his way to freedom.

 The plan was simple, the pair traveled through North Carolina and Virginia, telling anyone they met that Mustapha was Howe’s slave.
 Since Howe was famous for his fearsome appearance, “expressive of dark angry passions,” few decided to ask any more questions.
 Whenever they reached a town, Howe would sell Mustapha for a tidy fee.
-After a few days recuperating, Mustapha would escape again and the partners would resume their journey.
-Not only did this help avoid bounty hunters—who would be looking for an escaped slave, rather than a current one—it netted a tidy profit as well.
+After a few days of recuperating, Mustapha would escape again, and the partners would resume their journey.
+Not only did this help avoid bounty hunters—who would be looking for an escaped slave rather than a current one—it netted a tidy profit as well.
 It also says something about Mustapha that he had no worries about his ability to escape from everyone he was sold to.
 Most slaves struggled to escape once; Mustapha did it every week.

 The pair apparently planned to part ways after reaching Petersburg or Richmond, leaving Mustapha free to make his escape north.
-Since he was not apprehended, this is presumably what happened, although the duo drop out of history after that.
+Since he was not apprehended, this is presumably what happened, although the duo drops out of history after that.
 Still, why hasn’t Hollywood jumped all over the story of a crazy-eyed hunchback and an escape-artist former slave forming an odd-couple partnership to rip off every slave owner on the road to freedom?

-6The Great Courtroom Body-Swap
+6The Great Courtroom Body Swap